dlax/pglift/docs/user/ops/databases.rst

     $ pglift database --help
     Usage: pglift database [OPTIONS] COMMAND [ARGS]...

-      Manipulate databases
+      Manage databases.

     Options:
+      -i, --instance <version>/<name>
+                                      Instance identifier; the <version>/ prefix
+                                      may be omitted if there's only one instance matching <name>.
+Required if there is more than one instance on system.
+      --schema                        Print the JSON schema of database model and exit.
       --help                          Show this message and exit.

     Commands:
       alter       Alter a database in a PostgreSQL instance